misfir3/misfir3-org/site/content/post/stembag-translated.md

 ### Sew and Attach the Top

 - Take your `41 x 18` (or maybe `42` or `43`) piece of rip-stop nylon and wrap it around.
 See what the overlap is.
 It should be around 4 cm.
 If it's less then you'll double over your edges less than 2 cm.
 In the video, he shows stitching the edges 2cm.
-If you have less then 4cm of overlap, just fold your edge half of it (3cm >> 1.5cm edge on each side).
+If you have less then 4cm of overlap, just fold your edge half of it (`3 cm` >> `1.5 cm` edge on each side).
 In this case, mine turned out to be 3 cm of overlap and was still somewhat snug doing 1.5 cm on each side.
 See [him do it starting here](https://www.youtube.com/watch?v=tRphh8Jr4ag&t=458s)

 ![Nylon Edges](/images/nylon-edges.jpg)